naadydev/ai-multi-llm-rag-agent/README.md

 A full-stack **Retrieval-Augmented Generation (RAG)** Ai Agent that lets you upload PDFs and chat with them.
 Answers are grounded in the document and cite specific page numbers, so every response is traceable back to the source.

+- AI-agent tooling end to end
+- PDF ingestion
+- vector storage,
-Built as a hands-on learning project to explore modern AI-agent tooling end to end — from PDF ingestion and vector storage, to a ReAct agent with tool calling, to a streaming-ready React chat UI.
+- ReAct agent with tool calling -> streaming-ready React chat UI.

 ---